bgrayburn/CV/CV/Rayburn_CV.md

 Stanford University
 _Completed Fall 2013 earning a Statement of Accomplishment_

-- Learned about and constructed neural nets and other machine learning algorithms from sratch in Octave/Matlab
+- Learned about and constructed neural nets and other machine learning algorithms from scratch in Octave/Matlab

 ### M.S.
 Bioengineering Innovation and Design